Konamiman/Nestor80/docs/LanguageReference.md

 _Syntax:_ `.LALL`

-Instructs Nestor80 to include the complete macro text for expanded macros in listings for all macros following the instruction.
+Instructs Nestor80 to include the complete macro text for expanded macros in listings following the instruction.
 The default initial condition (also set by `.XALL`) is to include only the source lines that produce any output in the target file (assembler instructions and `DEFB`, `DEFW` etc).
 See `.XALL`, `.SALL`, "Macros", "Listings".

 ### .LFCOND